entryscape/community-tools/README.md

 ### EntryStore API

-[API](https://entrystore.org/api/) designed for communication with the backend of EntryScape.
+EntryStore is the reference implementation of the Resource and Metadata Management Model (ReM3).
+An [API](https://entrystore.org/api/) designed for communication with the backend of EntryScape.
 See also the [documentation](https://entrystore.org/).